Iamvibs/micro-clean-architecture-service-demo/README.md

 ## Introduction

-> If you're very new to Clean Architecture, I recommend you check [more simple demo](https://github.com/viettranx/simple-clean-architecture-demo).

 This repo was built up with three services: **Task**, **User** and **Auth**.
 Each of them conforms **Clean Architecture**.

 ![Clean Architecture Overview](./statics/img/overview-clean-architecture.jpg)